miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 the crowd will compel you towards.
 It's just that it is that one out of 10 times that it's not where competitive advantage resides.

+## Maintaining Linear Progress: The True Meaning of Acceleration

 In order to not have been continuously made larger as you approached the finish line, you inherently accelerate as you get closer.
 Acceleration isn't always necessarily about hockey stick curves going to the right on a chart.
 Sometimes it's about maintaining linear progress.

 ---

+## Zeroing In: The Final Widget Project Details

 And so what I'm doing is zeroing in on the last remaining part of this widget project.
 It's like, okay now I have widgets.
 But what I'm really going to need